Data-Scrappers/cross-galactic-hackathon-2022/LSTM/README.md

 There are two strategies:
 1. Train on all features and predict probability of attack (we can then tune threshold in order to be more sensitive)
-2. Predict 'LIT301' sensor values based only on actuators states and compare with actual value.
+2. Train to predict 'LIT301' sensor values based only on actuators states using only 'Normal' data and compare with actual value.
 Later this approach can be extrapolated on all sensors outputs.
 'Attack' flag will be raised if actual measured value is deviated from predicted one for several timestamps.